·

 The Grounds

 Already itching to go back, I would love to see how Charlecote Park sets up for festivities like Halloween and Christmas.
 I would very strongly recommend a visit to this gorgeous estate.
-With the weather turning out lovely for the UK this spring, I’d definitely take a picnic!
+With the weather turning out lovely for the UK this spring, I’d take a picnic!

 As always, thanks for reading…